 Producing sign language interpreters

-At ConnectHear, we have always been dedicated to the cause of safeguarding and advancing the interests of Deaf.
-We share a common mission to progress Sign Language Literacy and rally positive public attitudes towards this community.
-With the humanitarian vision of making Pakistan an inclusive place to be in for this linguistic minority, we are enthusiastic about training individuals to not only learn Sign Language but to become skilled interpreters.
+ConnectHear has always been dedicated to the cause of safeguarding and advancing the interests of Deaf people.
+We share a common mission to promote sign language literacy and build positive public attitudes towards the Deaf community.
+With the humanitarian vision of making Pakistan an inclusive place to be in for this linguistic minority, we are enthusiastic about training individuals to not only learn sign language but to become skilled interpreters.

-This idea inspired the start of the YES (Youth & Exchange Study) Pakistani Sign Language Training program targeted at easing the communication barriers that the Deaf community has been grappling for the past seven decades.
-As YES Alumni, the team’s dedication to create their own interpreter workforce and to provide a voice for the Deaf was unswerving.
+This idea inspired the start of the YES (Youth & Exchange Study) Pakistani Sign Language Training program.
+It was targeted at easing the communication barriers that the Deaf community has been grappling for the past seven decades.
+As YES Alumni, the team’s dedication to create their own interpreter workforce and to provide a voice for the deaf was unswerving.

-The project not only included certified sign language training but also involved actively being involved with the Deaf – through the means of visiting deaf schools and organizations, meeting and interacting with Special Educators, and participating in on-field work with them.
-In seeking to join the two worlds together, trainees intermingled with the community by means of events like Eid Milan Party, Youth Activity Day and Deaf Theatre Competition.
+The project not only included certified sign language training but also involved actively being involved with Deaf people – through the means of visiting deaf schools and organisations, meeting and interacting with Special Educators, and participating in on-field work with them.
+In seeking to join the two worlds together, trainees intermingled with the community by means of events like Eid Milan Party, Youth Activity Day, and Deaf Theatre Competition.
 This gave them the opportunity to use their learned skills to interact with the desired audience.

-Another trainee Urooj Zia continued to add that while the course outline was “rigorous and comprehensive”, the instructors were “passionate, empathetic and humane, something I have not quite frequently witnessed in the education sector of Pakistan”.
-On another quick note she said “I can now confidently state that I can hold a little-more-than-basic conversation in PSL”.
+Another trainee Urooj Zia continued to add that while the course outline was “rigorous and comprehensive”, the instructors were “passionate, empathetic, and humane,” something she had “not quite frequently witnessed in the education sector of Pakistan”.
+On another quick note, Urooj said that she could now confidently state that she could hold “a little-more-than-basic conversation in PSL”.

 The aftermath of this 16 week training was a set of enthusiastic professional interpreters that would continue to contribute towards bridging the gap between the hearing and the deaf.
-YES PSL Training was a mere beginning to facilitating communication and the production of a whole array of experienced interpreters; a conference that skyrocketed the country’s headcount of interpreters for the eras to follow.
+YES PSL Training was a mere beginning to facilitate deaf-hearing communication and the production of a whole array of experienced interpreters; a conference that skyrocketed the country’s headcount of interpreters for the years to follow.

 “This has been an enthusiastic journey for both the trainees and the trainers.
-Sign Language is a beautiful language and I hope in the future more people join us to learn it.
-I am pleased to see the enthusiasm of our participants in creating a more accessible living space in Pakistan,” said Muhammad Osama, the previous lead sign language interpreter at ConnectHear.
+Sign language is a beautiful language and I hope in the future, more people join us to learn it.
+I am pleased to see the enthusiasm of our participants in creating a more accessible space in Pakistan,” said Muhammad Osama, the former Lead Sign Language interpreter at ConnectHear.

-The core objective of this training was to ensure the Deaf do not suffer at the hands of marginalization and denied services anymore – bringing an end to their extended struggles and lifelong frustration.
-Be it in a one-on-one conversation, a group session, an office meeting,a courtroom hearing or an academic/medical need, our interpreters are now skilled at making public spaces more inclusive, diverse and all-encompassing for the Deaf.
+The core objective of this training was to ensure the deaf don’t suffer at the hands of marginalisation and denied services anymore – bringing an end to their extended struggles and lifelong frustration.
+Be it in a one-on-one conversation, a group session, an office meeting, a courtroom hearing, or an academic/medical need, our interpreters are now skilled at making public spaces more deaf-accessible, diverse, and inclusive for Deaf people.

-We hope that everyone in the hearing community realizes the power and responsibility they hold in making our society more inclusive and enabling for the Deaf in a dominant hearing culture – in the need to come together in strengthening our dream.
+We hope that everyone in the hearing community realises the power and responsibility they hold in changing our society and enabling the deaf in a dominant hearing culture – in the need to come together in strengthening our purpose.